kennyalmendral/kennyalmendral.github.io/_posts/2018-07-24-php-variables-comments.md

 ### Value Assignment

-Using the equal sign, also known as the "value assignment operator", we can assign a value to a variable, like so:
+Using the equal sign, also known as the "value assignment operator", we can assign a value to a variable like so:

 ```php
 $var = 'This is a value';